 Art and visual cultures in the modern world

-This module introduces you the art and visual cultures of the modern period from the second half of the eighteenth century up to the present day.
-There are five blocks with each centring on a crucial topic that helps to define the distinctiveness of art and visual cultures as they exist in this period.
-They will include familiar examples such the Pre-Raphaelites and Impressionism, as well as more unexpected material such as taxidermy and satellite imaging.
+This module introduces you to the art and visual cultures of the modern period from the second half of the eighteenth century up to the present day.
+There are five blocks, with each centring on a crucial topic that helps to define the distinctiveness of art and visual cultures as they exist in this period.
+They will include familiar examples, such as the Pre-Raphaelites and Impressionism, as well as more unexpected material, such as taxidermy and satellite imaging.
 Each block also addresses the local and the global, with material relating to the United Kingdom, its regions and nations, and to more distant contexts and diverse cultures.

 What you will study